maharukhh/AI-game-projects/README.md

 Future development direction:
 * Add more AI-based games
 * Improve graphics and animations
-* Add reinforcement learning agents
+* Expand reinforcement learning agents to more complex environments
 * Implement multiplayer support
 * Expand algorithm visualizations

 ## Author
 Mahrukh
 Robotics & Intelligent Systems Student passionate about Artificial Intelligence, Game Development, and intelligent systems.
 ---
 This repository will continue to evolve as more AI and game development projects are added.